MedBlog

 • Postpartum hemorrhage: Poor contracting can lead to bleeding after delivery.
 If the uterus can't contract, uterine blood vessels that fed the placenta might continue to bleed.
 Postpartum hemorrhage is a medical emergency and usually occurs within 24 to 48 hours after delivery.
 If you experience heavy vaginal bleeding, call your doctor right away.

-Vaginal delivery often is possible and is generally preferred to avoid the risks associated with C-section.
-Your doctor will talk with you about your personal risk factors, if any, throughout the pregnancy.
-In some cases, the doctor will recommend a planned C-section.
+Vaginal delivery often is possible for most women with fibroids and is generally preferred over C-section.
+Talk with your doctor about your personal risk factors, if any, throughout the pregnancy.

 Related reading: What's going on with my uterus?
 3 conditions related to pelvic pain and bleeding